Nursing home outbreaks lay bare chronic industry problems

 "We have the most vulnerable people in a situation where ... nursing homes don't do what they have to do because they are understaffed, not sufficiently trained and there is high turnover," said Steven Levin, a Chicago lawyer who has sued nursing homes over their practices.
 "I am extremely frightened."

-Sherry Perry, a certified nursing assistant at a nursing home Lebanon, Tennessee, has been working through the coronavirus crisis and believes her employer has been taking extra precautions to prevent infections, such as cleaning hand rails multiple times a day.
+Sherry Perry, a certified nursing assistant at a nursing home in Lebanon, Tennessee, has been working through the coronavirus crisis and believes her employer has been taking extra precautions to prevent infections, such as cleaning hand rails multiple times a day.

 But she knows the effect worker shortages have on her life — she's often responsible for the care, washing and feeding of 13 patients on a given shift.

 "It's challenging.
-We don't get to spend as much as time as we'd like with the patients," said Perry who after 34 years on the job makes $17 an hour.
+We don't get to spend as much as time as we'd like with the patients," said Perry, who after 34 years on the job makes $17 an hour.
 Those just starting out make $10 or $11.
 "The work is hard, they're underpaid and they're underappreciated."

 At the same time, nursing homes have been struggling to control infections.
 Nearly 10,000 homes in the U.S. — almost two thirds of the total — fell short on at least one infection control measure over the past four years, according to an analysis of inspection reports by Kaiser Health News.
 Some "deficiencies" cited seem relatively minor, such as incomplete record keeping.
-Others are more serious, such as staff not washing hands before helping residents put on a diaper or leaving open sores on a foot exposed to dirty floor.
+Others are more serious, such as staff not washing hands before helping residents put on a diaper or leaving open sores on a foot exposed to a dirty floor.

 Lapses are common even at homes with high government ratings for overall quality.
 Four of 10 of the highest ranked homes have been cited for infection problems.
 Among the lowest rated facilities — those with a single star — 8 in 10 have been cited.